 As you become more familiar with the process, as well as the kinds of outfits other people put together, you’ll be able to up your game and make truly noteworthy outfits.

-Once you reach this stage, chances are pretty good that you will be able to make a few extra bucks by making costumes for other people too.
-In fact, this could probably be your first real income stream related to cosplay, especially once you start selling on Etsy and the like.
+Once you reach this stage, you can make a few extra bucks by making costumes for other people.
+In fact, this could probably be your first real income stream related to cosplay.
+Especially once you start selling on Etsy and the like.

 How much can you earn by creating costumes?

 If you base your prices on CosplaySky, you could probably charge around £25.00 for a very basic costume design.
-For those that require a little more design and detail work, you could easily charge up to £250.00.
+For those requiring a little more detailed work, you could easily charge up to £250.00.

-The real big money, however, lies in getting spotted by an agent (similar to those who scout for models) and moving into the realm of professional cosplay.
+The real big money, however, lies in getting spotted by an agent, similar to those who scout for models.
+That’s when you move into the realm of professional cosplay.

-Of course, this is a lot easier said than done.
-With hundreds of thousands of eager cosplayers attending several comic conventions every year, you would really need to make a big impression to rise above the crowd.
+Of course, easier said than done.
+With hundreds of thousands of eager cosplayers attending several comic conventions every year, you’d really need to make a big impression to rise above the crowd.

-Besides being exceptionally attractive (which is really well beyond your control), there are a couple of ways you can go about catching the eye:
+Besides being exceptionally attractive, which is really well beyond your control, there’re a couple of ways you can go about catching the eye.

 The first rule of standing out from the crowd is to be truly unique.
-If you’re renting a costume, chances are far too good that you will bump into scores of people dressed exactly like you.
-When you make your own outfit you can really pay close attention to detail and make sure it fits you perfectly.
+If you’re renting a costume, it’s more than likely that you’ll bump into scores of people dressed exactly like you.
+When you make your own outfit you can really pay close attention to detail.
+And make sure the clothes fit you perfectly.

-Either you really love them or you want to be them.
-The philosophy behind this is that you’re either going to feel comfortable taking on their traits or you’re going to revel in the opportunity to do so.
-Either way, you’ll be radiating a positive message.
+Either you love them or want to be them.
+The philosophy behind this is that you’re going to feel comfortable taking on their traits and perhaps revel in the opportunity to do so.
+So you’ll be radiating a positive message.